 This is part of a show I edited for the History Channel, to air on President’s Day 2019.
 We had to work very quickly on this one; this act was almost completely done in about 4 days.
 This isn’t the “final” version but it’s very close.
-The first part of the act tells the story […]

 This is an excerpt from a two hour special about sexual harassment in the workplace.
 Constraints here included a section where the host started an interview before cameras were really set up, resulting in coverage being very limited with the kids, and an interview with the subject which covered a lengthy and complicated story, with certain legal constraints on what details could be included.
 I think we ended up with a good balance, showing the impact of the harassment and the difficulties Lisa faced trying to resolve the issue within the system, while still making sure she didn’t feel like a bullet point in an outline, and allowing her personality and resolve to come through.

 This documentary was commissioned by the Institute for Women’s Leadership, at Rutgers University.
 The school had its 250th anniversary and made a film to celebrate, but the IWL wanted another perspective on the history of the university.
 Director June Cross and I dove in again, and came up with a film that explores the ways women created, maintained and grew their own spaces, using Rutgers as a base to make real change around the world.

 This is act 7 of a show for the REELZ network that I edited at Peacock Productions.
 Three other editors and I created this 2 hour special in a month; we each handled 2 acts.
 It turned out better than we expected, to be honest.
 Act 7 covers the time period immediately following the tragic car accident, through Diana’s funeral.
 I got to use a lot of very sad music for this, decent orchestral score stuff that doesn’t seem to fit very often.

 This is a section from the middle of “Wilhemina’s War”, festival version.
 One of the activists we’ve been following goes to chat with a pastor, and then we go to a local barbershop to hear some men talk about how seriously they take HIV/AIDS prevention.
 We had so much great stuff from the barbershop, I swear there’s another film hiding just in the conversations there.
 Without spoiling anything, it turns out the men tell us what they think we want to hear when the activists are around, but it’s a different story later on.

 This is the beginning few minutes of the ‘festival’ version of “Wilhemina’s War”.
 It sort of eases into the story, letting you meet several of our main characters in an evocative way.
-We had an even longer version of the church service that was very pretty, but that kept us from really getting the film […]

 This documentary follows a patriarch and his family as they try to rebuild their homes in the lower 9th ward of New Orleans in the aftermath of Hurricane Katrina.
 After several years of filming, it found a home on Frontline.
 This is the open to the film, which I like as it really sets the mood for what things were like down there for a while, and then we meet our main character organically, the way it really happened.
 I can still remember practically everything Mr. Gettridge said the first time June and the cameraman John Baynard met him.
 There was a lot of information in the grain of his voice.